 Wilma Busher runs a day-care centre for 15 toddlers aged between 1 and 3 in Kruisfontein.
 She cares for these children for a minimal fee per month to assist parents who cannot afford to pay elaborate fees to keep their children safe while they are at work.
 In the past, assistance was provided by purchasing tables and chairs for the children to work on as they used to do all their activities on the cold floor.
 This year we will purchase educational equipment as the school lacks these at present.

 Jongilanga Service Centre

-This project is a planned programme of activities designed to promote well-being through social and health related services of the KwaNomzamo Community.
-It is a day-care centre of pensioners.
-Their vision is to provide due care to the lives of the helpless, neglected and destitute pensioners, so that they live as valued members of society with a peace of mind.
+This project is a planned programme of activities designed to promote well-being through social and health-related services of the KwaNomzamo Community.
+It is a day-care centre for pensioners.
+Their vision is to provide due care to the lives of the helpless, neglected and destitute pensioners so that they live as valued members of society with a peace of mind.
 To assist with their social activities we will purchase games, wool, knitting needles, blankets, plates and cups.